Ebenizar/Emerald-Lead-Distribution-Analysis/README.md

 the month.

 ### Problem Statement
-Management currently lacks a clear, summarized view of how total leads were distributed in July 2023.
+Management currently lacks a clear, summarized view of how total leads were distributed and converted in July 2023.
 Specifically:
 - There is no consolidated understanding of how leads were shared among sales executives
 - Customer distribution by gender is unclear
 - Lead outcomes (sales status) are not easily visible at a glance
 - Distribution by branch, property type, and inspection status has not been summarized
+- What is the conversion rate of these leads by sale rep, gender, location, property type and inspection type

 Without this clarity, management cannot accurately monitor workload distribution, track lead flow, or understand overall sales activity patterns for the month.